 ----

-=== Create table AS select
+==== Create table AS select

 The +AS select+ clause of CREATE TABLE allows us to create a new table that has the data and attributes of a SQL SELECT statement.
 Columns, constraints and indexes can be specified as for an existing table but must align with the data types and number of columns returned by the SELECT statement.
 For instance, here we create a table based on a join and aggregate of two tables in the MOVR database: